KryvkoSergii/goit-pythonweb-hw-04/README.md

-# Application for coping and sorting these files by extention.
+# Application for coping and sorting files by extention.

 ## Features